 It’s time to get cracking on making those festive foodie gifts for family and friends.
-This Fiery Mustard is a great idea and takes you away from the usual sweet jams and preserves that are so popular in gift hampers.
+This homemade mustard is a great idea and takes you away from the usual sweet jams and preserves that are so popular in gift hampers.

-I like to use this Fiery Mustard on pork chops, with ham and salad in a sandwich and also with that good old standby melted cheese on toast.
+I like to use this fiery hot mustard on pork chops, with ham and salad in a sandwich and also with that good old standby melted cheese on toast.

 Give it as a gift in an old-fashioned wire closure jar and tie on a vintage spoon as an extra little gifty touch.